Ten-Percent Legal Recruitment FAQ’s

 What are your ethical policies?

-We abhor discrimination of any kind – traditionally a major problem in the UK legal profession in certain firms (age, sex, race etc.. etc..).
-We give candidates and firms honest and impartial advice.
-We have a privacy policy, the company is committed to donate 10% of our net profits to charity each year, we have an environmental policy (we avoid printing anything where possible!), and an assurance that we believe in equal opportunities for all, regardless of disability, race, religion, colour, age or creed.
+We abhor discrimination of any kind – this has traditionally been a major problem over the years in the UK legal profession in certain firms (age, sex, race etc..).
+We give candidates & firms honest and impartial advice.
+We have a privacy policy and do not undertake any recruitment without your consent.
+The company is committed to donate 10% of our net profits to charity each year and we have an environmental policy.
+We also believe in equal opportunities for all; regardless of disability, race, religion, colour, age or creed.
+Our ethical policy (amongst others) is here.

 I am a law graduate seeking a training contract – can you assist?

 No, is the simple answer.
 We get on average between 5 and 15 application forms and CVs each day from students and non-qualified paralegals without 6 months experience asking for our assistance.
 We cannot assist because firms do not want to pay an external source to find trainees when the market is so overloaded with potential lawyers!
-We can assist with careers advice, either as paid consultants, or on a questions by email basis.
+We can assist with careers advice or help with questions answered on our blog and by email.
 Visit our careers shop for details.

 I am a law graduate seeking paralegal work – can you assist?

 Sometimes, yes.
 It depends on your experience.
-You must have 6 months paid experience (can be unpaid if of sufficient quality in a law practice) and be looking for permanent paralegal work.
+You must have 6 months paid experience (can be unpaid if it is of sufficient quality in a solicitors’ firm) and be looking for permanent paralegal work.

 I have a legal career-related question for you